OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-herramientas.md

 ## ✅ What’s next?

-You’re now equipped with knowledge of the tools used to build on Ethereum.
-Next, you’ll complete a hands-on activity to apply these concepts in practice.
+You’re now equipped with knowledge of the core tools developers use on Ethereum.
+Next, let’s explore some **real-world applications** built on Ethereum, including dApps, NFTs, DAOs, and more.

 ---